coyotespike/voyager-dev/README.md

 - [ ] On initialization, ask which files to embed
 - [ ] Add project structure and current location to every request
 - [ ] Add persistent chat history per directory.
+- [ ] Add a separate memory store for [Reflexion](https://github.com/noahshinn024/reflexion)
 - [ ] Only send up to maximum tokens.
 Use embeddings (or split with most recent).
 It crashes if terminal output is too long.
 - [ ] Add logging capabilities so we can see running terminal commands in a separate terminal with tail -f /path/to/logfile -- Also useful for sub-agents
 - [ ] Allow it to interrupt execution for subprocesses that ask for user input it does not have.
-- [ ] [Voyager](https://github.com/MineDojo/Voyager/tree/main/voyager) approach, build up skills list
-- [ ] Add a separate memory store for [Reflexion](https://github.com/noahshinn024/reflexion)
-- [ ] Maybe switch to Chroma for embeddings
 - [ ] Maybe use qlora to implement Toolformer.
 Can reflexion/Voyager provide training data?
 - [ ] Enable local LLM, a la GPT4All
 - Agent does not always get input?
+- [ ] [Voyager](https://github.com/MineDojo/Voyager/tree/main/voyager) approach, build up skills list
+-- Actually that will need to be a separate project

 ## Safety